 Training should cover all relevant matters outlined in section 4.5 of this policy.
-A regional casino operator would be expected to provide tiered training for all new staff appropriate to
+A regional casino operator would be expected to provide tiered training for all new staff appropriate to their level of responsibility with regular refresher training.

 Relevant senior staff should be trained to a higher level to ensure they can effectively apply procedures and respond appropriately to any customer who requests information or asks for help.